jbranchaud/til/internet/add-emoji-to-github-repository-description.md

 GitHub restricts the set of unicode characters that can appear in the description field of a repository to anything up to `0xffff`.
 Most emoji have unicode values above this.
-This means you will have limited success adding emoji via your system's.
+This means you will have limited success adding emoji via your system's emoji keyboard.

 Fortunately, GitHub allows you to add any recognized emoji to a repository description with its specialized emoji syntax (e.g. `:memo:`).
 You may have